Kieran132/Food-First/README.md

 <img src="assets/readme.md-images/Sign-up.png">

 #### Confirmation
-This is a basic page informing the user that once they have signed up that it is complete.
+This is a basic page informing the user that once they have signed up that it is complete, with the addition of a hyperlink to navigate the user back to the home page.

 <img src="assets/readme.md-images/confirmation.png">